Ultimate-Hosts-Blacklist/whitelist/README.rst

 * Remove every line which match :code:`facebook.com` and :code:`www.facebook.com`
 * Remove everyline which match :code:`example.*`
 * In complementary convert all lines with :code:`ALL ` or :code:`REG` to the right format.
-* Check every line again the regular expression.
+* Check every line against the regular expression.
 * Print or save on screen the results.

 The generated regular expression will be in this example: